Fiestas Patrias (Peru)

 The celebration of Fiestas Patrias in Peru coincides with the vacation periods for the local schools as well as some businesses.
-The first celebration starts on July 25, on St. James’ Day in Arequipa with the Feast of St. James.
+The first celebration starts on 25 July, on St. James’ Day in Arequipa with the Feast of St. James.

 Along with Christmas, Fiestas Patrias is one of the most important celebrations of the year for Peruvians and it is normal for local businesses to generate as much revenue as in the month of December.
 Tourism tends to increase during these holidays with visitors coming to join in the celebrations.

-July 28
+28 July

-July 28 in each year commemorates the day that Peru gained its independence.
+28 July in each year commemorates the day that Peru gained its independence.
 General José de San Martín, known as Peru's liberator, proclaimed Peru's independence on this date.

-At dawn on the 28th a 21 cannon salute begins flag-raising ceremonies as Peru remembers the anniversary of its independence.
+At dawn on 28 July a 21 cannon salute begins flag-raising ceremonies as Peru remembers the anniversary of its independence.

 Use of the flag

 During the whole month of July, homes, office buildings, public and private institutions, schools, and restaurants display the national flag.
 It is obligatory and it is rare to see any of these places without a flag.